Building A Better Staff Culture In The New Year

 1. Determine a culture ambassador.

-At Vanderbloemen, we have what we affectionately refer to as a Culture Queen, and it is her job is to own and promote our company culture.
-This means she champions our company culture and values and she recruits others to do the same.
+At Vanderbloemen, we have a Director of People and Culture, and it is part of their job to own and promote our company culture.
+This means they champion our company culture and values and recruit others to do the same.

 2. Organize a staff off-site.